-During 2019, the Library invested in negotiable certificates of deposits, federal agency securities, a U.S. government money market account and the State Treasury Asset Reserve of Ohio (STAROhio).
+During 2020, the Library invested in a municipal bond, negotiable certificates of deposits, a federal agency securities, a U.S. government money market fund and the State Treasury Asset Reserve of Ohio (STAROhio).
 STAR Ohio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
 The Library measures their investment in

-Worthington, Ohio Notes to the Basic Financial Statements For the Year Ended December 31, 2019
+Worthington, Ohio Notes to the Basic Financial Statements For the Year Ended December 31, 2020